ceche1212/JSSP-AC-QA/README.md

 ## Instance format

-Each instance follows a simple text format.
+Instances are provided in the format **instance.jspmu** .Each instance follows a simple text format.
 The first line contains the number of jobs and machines.
 The following lines describe the operations of each job as pairs *(machine, processing time)* listed in processing order.